AmulyaMat/BCI-EEG-Signal-ML/README.md

 # Decoding EEG signals for BCI applications

 This was a learning project given by a company.
 Each task is written in a google colab notebook with concise code and detailed annotations.
-More information about each task can be viewed in the attached task odf document.
+More information about each task can be viewed in the 'Tasks_Results_Presentation.pdf' document.
 Data is hidden due to copyright.

 ## Task 1: Binary classification of SSVEP response based on focused flickering stimuli
 EEG signals were segmented into epochs based on the onset of a flickering stimuli (7 Hz, 8.25 Hz, 10 Hz, 12 Hz) and the time of user-confirmed focused stimuli.
 Following that, machine learning algorithm was applied to classify the eeg segments according to the user-confirmed stimuli class.